MacKenzieRose/test-plug-animation/README.md

-# Test Plug animation
+# HVAC Icon Animations
 ----
-The goal is to create an interactive winking hover state.
+The goal is to create an interactive, looping cycle for the homepage primary icons.
 Please adapt the code in this repository as you see fit during development.

 Cheers!
 MacKenzie